AlanCooper509/piu-tourney-maker/README.md

     - buttons to start/end the tournament
       - Logic to automatically place all players in first round
     - edit existing tournament name
+    - add/delete rounds (prior to tourney start or prior to tourney end?)
     - edit existing round details
       - buttons to start/end round (and draw the confirmed charts?)
       - Override logic to be able to manually add/remove a tourney player into a round